spartansystems/react-tutorials/README.md

 }
 ```

-In the above example, if we call the ContentRegion with a title and no text like
+Now, if we call the ContentRegion with a title and no text:
-so:
 ```javascript
 <ContentRegion title="A title" />
 ```
 The title will be defined as "A title" and the text will be `undefined`.
 Remember from our previous exercises that `undefined` is a falsy value, which
-means that if we evaluate it in an conditional, as we are doing above, it will
+means that if we evaluate it in an conditional, it will evaluate as `false`.
-return `false`.

 Furthermore, if we call the Component with title and text
 ```javascript
 <ContentRegion title="A title" text="lorem..."/>
 ```
 The title will be defined as "A title" and the text will be "lorem..."
+Remember
-Remember from our previous exercises that a non-empty string is a truthy value, which
+from our previous exercises that a non-empty string is a truthy value, which
-means that if we evaluate it in an conditional, as we are doing above, it will
+means that if we evaluate it in an conditional, it will evaluate as `true`.
-return `true`.

-Now, lets do a simple refactor to reduce our duplicated code in the
+Now, lets do a simple refactor to reduce the duplicated code in
-SectionComponent:
+ContentRegion:

 ```javascript
 function ContentRegion({ title, text }) {